Part 2: Objects and Properties

 1. Click Insert Point.

-2. Set the following (you can copy and paste to save time if desired):
+2. Set the waypoint parameters as specified below; you can copy and paste to save time:

 3. Option Value